steffanianigro/plecto/README.md

-# ctrnnSynth
+# Plecto

-This project consists of C and Java libraries for audio synthesis and event generation using Continuous Time Recurrent Neural Networks (CTRNN).

 ## Motivation

-This is a research project that explores the use of Continuous Time Recurrent Neural Networks (CTRNN) as a non-linear low frequency oscillator.
+This is a research project that explores the use of Continuous Time Recurrent Neural Networks (CTRNNs) as a low-frequency oscillator (LFO).
 Included is C and Java source code that can be used with the plectomusic.com API.

 ## Installation